Renault Captur SUV - MPG, running costs & CO2

-Insurance groups for the Renault Captur start at a low group eight for the TCe 100 in Play, Iconic and S Edition trim.
-The dCI 95 diesel sits in group 11, with the more powerful petrol engines placing in groups 14-16 depending on the trim level and your choice of gearbox.
+Insurance groups for the Renault Captur start at a low group eight for the TCe 100 in Limited, Iconic and SE Edition trim.
+The dCI 95 diesel sits in group 11, with the more powerful petrol engines sitting in groups 14-16 depending on the trim level and your choice of gearbox.
 The Captur E-TECH hybrid sits in group 15.
 Rivals such as the SEAT Arona have ratings from around eight to just below group 20 out of 50.
 With small engines and lots of safety features, the Captur should be affordable for most drivers to insure.

 Renault offers a standard five-year/100,000-mile warranty in the UK, which also includes three years/60,000 miles of roadside assistance.
 This is an improvement over the three-year warranty offered with the previous Captur and competes with Toyota and Hyundai's five years of cover.
 It's also more appealing than the three years of cover for the Peugeot 2008 and Skoda Kamiq.